Bulat-Ziganshin/FA/How-to-improve-the-archive-format.md

 Multi-output methods such as BCJ2 may be represented (recursively) by compression tree for each method output described like that: `bcj2(storing,lzma:1m,lzma:1m,rep(lzma:1m,lzma:64m))`.
 Further going, we may choose single "main output" for every algorithm and describe its further compression in the usual way: `bcj2(storing,lzma:1m,lzma:1m)+rep(lzma:1m)+lzma:64m`.
 Moreover, each output may have default algo of further compression, employed when explicit specification is absent: `bcj2+rep+lzma:64m`.
 Since most multi-output methods has only one large output, dropping explicit compression method specification for other outputs will be insignificant.
 Alternative syntax is possible, f.e. `bcj2(storing|lzma:1m|lzma:1m)` or `bcj2(storing/lzma:1m/lzma:1m)`.

-All encryption algorithms currently employed or planned for FreeArc are [[block ciphers|https://en.wikipedia.org/wiki/Block_cipher]] in [[CTR/CFB mode |https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation]].
+All encryption algorithms currently employed or planned for FreeArc are [block ciphers](https://en.wikipedia.org/wiki/Block_cipher) in [CTR/CFB mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).
 This means that we can store all cipher params (salt+IV+checkCode) in fixed-width form, where width determined by a few parameters (key size, block size, checkCode size) instead of more universal, but less compact textual representation currently implemented by FreeArc.

 ### Solid blocks info